Blueprint-Marketing-llc/webdataconnector/docs/wdc_standard_connections.md

 1. Click the **Show Advanced** button to display the **Standard Connections** interface.

 1. Click the **Start Interactive Phase** button.

+1. Interact with your connector until you are returned to the simulator.

 1. Optionally, click the **Joins** tab in the **Standard Connections** interface to view a diagram of your standard connection.